web-push-libs/web-push/README.md

 }
 ```

-> **Note:** `generateRequestDetails()` you don't need to define a payload,
+> **Note:** When calling `generateRequestDetails()` the payload argument
+does not *need* to be defined, passing in null will return no body and
+> exclude any unnesscary headers.
-and this method will return details without a GCM API Key and / or VAPID keys.
+> Headers related to the GCM API Key and / or VAPID keys will be included
+> if supplied and required.

 ### Input